Otto Octavius (film character): Becoming Doctor Octopus

-After repeated conflict with Spider-Man, a desperate Harry strikes a deal with Octavius to bring Spider-Man, alive, to him in exchange for more tritium.
-Octavius initially threatens Peter Parker, connected to Spider-Man through his photography, demanding to know his whereabouts.
-When Parker claims he doesn’t know where Spider-Man is, Octavius kidnaps Mary Jane Watson as leverage, sparking the famous Train Scene.
-Spider-Man, weakened after the train battle, is taken captive by Octavius, and delivered to Harry.
-With Mary-Jane as a hostage, Octavius begins his second attempt at the fusion reactor.
+Afterwards, J. Jonah Jameson of the Daily Bugle, and his lackey, Hoffman, dub him Doctor Octopus, or Doc Ock.
+A desperate Harry strikes a deal with Octavius to bring Spider-Man alive to him in exchange for more tritium, which he needs to build the reactor.
+Octavius initially threatens Parker, who is connected to Spider-Man through his photography, demanding to know his whereabouts.
+When Parker claims he does not know where Spider-Man is, Octavius kidnaps Parker's friend and love interest, Mary Jane Watson as leverage.
+Parker, as Spider-Man, battles Octavius atop a New York City Subway train; after sabotaging the train, Octavius leaves Spider-Man to save the passengers.
+After he does, Octavius returns and captures Spider-Man, weakened after using all of his strength to stop the train, delivering him to Harry.
+In return, Harry gives Octavius the promised tritium, and Octavius begins his second attempt at the fusion reactor.

-With the increased quantity of tritium, the second attempt is more dangerous than the last.
-The magnetic field generated becomes strong enough to pull cars across New York City, and threatens the life of Mary-Jane, who is held captive in metals chains.
-Spider-Man arrives in time to save her from the reactor, apprehend Octavius, and encourage him to defy the control of the arms, reminding him of his speech on intelligence.
-In his moment of clarity, Octavius takes it upon himself to destroy the reactor in the East River, taking himself with it.
+With the increased quantity of tritium, the fusion reactor becomes strong enough to attract half of the city into its core, along with Mary Jane, who is being held captive in the warehouse.
+Spider-Man arrives in time to save her, apprehend Octavius, and convinces him to take back control of the arms and shut down the reactor.
+Octavius drowns the reactor in the East River, taking himself with it.